ibm-cloud-docs/vmwaresolutions/vmonic/vpc-vcf-faq.md

 {: #vpc-vcf-faq-passwords-vcf}
 {: faq}

+The initial passwords for your VMware Cloud Foundation instance are randomly generated as part of the provisioning and starting procedure.

+During initial deployment, the VMware Solutions automation creates an IBM Automation account that is named **ibm_admin**, which will be used only to get your updated password.
+If you changed the initial password, retrieving the updated password is necessary for running Day 2 operations, such as adding or removing hosts.

+We don’t recommend you to change the **ibm_admin** password, but if you changed it, you must follow these steps so that you can complete the Day 2 operations successfully:

+1. Go to the VMware Cloud Foundation instance details page.
+2. Click the **Access information** tab and scroll down to the **SDDC Manager** section.
+3. Under the **IBM Automation** account, click **Update password** to enter your updated **ibm_admin** password.

-For more information about the supported password complexity policies in VMware Cloud Foundation version 4.5.x, see [Configuring password complexity policies in VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/4.5/vcf-operations/GUID-22C6746A-6703-47E5-B17A-313EC959EC62.html){: external}.
+For more information about the supported password policies in VMware Cloud Foundation, see [Configuring password complexity policies in VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/4.5/vcf-operations/GUID-22C6746A-6703-47E5-B17A-313EC959EC62.html){: external}.

-The initial passwords for your VMware Cloud Foundation instance are randomly generated as part of the provisioning and VMware Cloud Foundation starting procedure.

-Do not change the default password.
-If you changed the default password and you encounter problems, contact IBM Support by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
-{: important}

-You can rotate and update some of these passwords by using the password management functions in the SDDC Manager UI, including:
+You can rotate and update some of these passwords by using the password management functions in the SDDC Manager UI.
+You can rotate passwords for the following accounts:

-* The accounts used for service consoles, such as the ESXi root account
+* The accounts used for service consoles, such as the ESXi root account.
-* The single sign-on administrator account
+* The single sign-on administrator account.
-* The default administrative user account used by virtual appliances
+* The default administrative user account used by virtual appliances.
-* Service accounts that are automatically generated during power-on, host commissioning, and workload creation
+* Service accounts that are automatically generated during powering on, host commissioning, and workload creation.

    Service accounts have a limited set of privileges and are created for communication between products.
 Passwords for service accounts are randomly generated by SDDC Manager.
-You cannot manually set a password for service accounts.
-To update the credentials of service accounts, you can rotate the passwords.
+You cannot manually set a password for the service accounts.
+To update the credentials for service accounts, you can rotate the passwords.

-To provide optimal security and proactively prevent any passwords from expiring, you must rotate passwords every 80 days.
+To provide optimal security and proactively prevent any passwords from expiring, rotate passwords every 80 days.

 For more information, see:

 * [Password management](https://docs.vmware.com/en/VMware-Cloud-Foundation/4.5/vcf-admin/GUID-1D25D0B6-E054-4F49-998C-6D386C800061.html?hWord=N4IghgNiBcIA5gM6IO4HsBOATABAWzADswBzAUzzMIBcQBfIA){: external}
 * [Password policy configuration for VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/4.5/vcf-operations/GUID-18A95158-30F5-460F-AF80-33F25B6533D0.html){: external}